How to Create a Personalized Homeschool High School That Fits Your Teen

 As one seasoned homeschooler once told me: “Everyone has gaps.
 The difference is, homeschooled teens often know how to fill them.”

-Also as someone medical professional I’m married to once told me, “I can resuscitate you, but I don’t know how to build a chicken coop”.
+Also, as a medical professional I’m married to once told me, “I can resuscitate you, but I don’t know how to build a chicken coop”.
 Gaps.
 Everyone’s got them.

 The high school years are a time of individuation—when teens start carving out an identity that’s distinct from yours.
 That might look like questioning long-held family decisions, including homeschooling itself.